adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 #

 ### Full Disk Encryption
-Disk encryption is a technology which protects the information on your drive, usb, or cd by converting it into unreadable code that cannot be deciphered easily by unauthorized people.
+Disk encryption is a technology which protects the information on your hard drive, USB, or CD by converting it into unreadable code that cannot be deciphered easily by unauthorized people.
 Disk encryption used encryption software of hardware to encrypt all of the data that goes on a disk or disk volume Disk encryption prevents unauthorized access to the data stored on the disk.

 What we will be focusing on is referred to as Full Disk Encryption.
 You would think--from the name--that full disk encryption signifies that everything on the disk is encrypted: however the master boot record (MBR) or the Unified Extensible Firmware Interface (UEFI) which is the code that starts the OS loading sequence, is not encrypted.
 There are drives with hardware based encryption that also encrypt the MBR or UEFI partitions.
 These are proprietary and therefore the source code can not be audited by independent security professionals.
 For this reason we will not be discussing hardware encrypted drives.

 Since Linux is our OS of choice  , we will be using LUKS: or Linux Unified Key setup.
 LUKS is based on an enhanced version of cryptsetup, using dm-crypt as the disk encryption backend.
 The next question is how do we encrypt our OS.
 With most Linux distros you are given the option to encrypt your system during installation.
 All you have to do is follow  the documentation for your given disrto and in most cases the OS installer will guide you through the installation.
 The most that is required of you is to put in the required information when prompted.
 After you have completed the installation you should have a Linux Os with full disk encryption

 There is one very important thing you must know however.
 As mentioned previously with full disk encryption the boot partition, or MBR is not encrypted.
-This means that if a malicious user where to have physical access to your computer, malicious code--like a keylogger-- could be installed on you boot partition.
-It only takes a few seconds for a usb to be inserted into your laptop and a virus uploaded.
+This means that if a malicious user was to have physical access to your computer, malicious code--like a keylogger-- could be installed on you boot partition.
+It only takes a few seconds for a USB to be inserted into your laptop and a virus uploaded.
 It does not matter if your computer is running or powered down, It is still just as vulnerable.
 You are given some protection is you have a bios password and you have configured your computer not to auto-mount external media.
 I say "some protection" because there is no practical way to stop a gifted attacker if they are committed to compromising your computer.
-The only other way to prevent an attacker from doing this is to transfer you boot partition to an external usb.
-This way if you remove the usb from you computer no one will be able to boot it unless they use a live cd.
+The only other way to prevent an attacker from doing this is to transfer you boot partition to an external USB.
+This way if you remove the USB from you computer no one will be able to boot it unless they use a live CD.
 I hope you are starting to see a pattern hear and I'm going to say it again: **There is no way to stop a gifted attacker if they are committed to compromising your computer!!**
 ***
 #

 ### Passwords
-We all use them, weather its signing in to our email accounts,signing into github, or unlocking our OS user account.
+We all use them, weather its signing in to our email accounts,signing into Github, or unlocking our OS user account.
 Passwords are in our lives and they are here to stay, but many don't take the time to think about what goes into making a strong high password.
 Most people use a password that is easy for them to remember like a pets name, a birthday, or the name of one of their children.
 These are the passwords malicious users want us to have.
 All a cracker has to do is search on Google to find out all the personal information they need to know about someone to gain access to their computer.
 So how do we prevent someone from figuring out our password?
 Keep on reading and by the time we are done you will know that and much more.

 We are going to start of with some guidelines for making a strong password.
 * Use a minimum password length of 12 to 14 characters if permitted.